isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 ##### **Calculating medication adherence**

 Proportion of Days covered (PDC) is a method used internationally to measure medication adherence from electronic medical records.
 PDC is used by healthcare teams, pharmacists and researchers to assess the quality of care and the clinical outcomes of patients.
 It is commonly calculated as a percentage by dividing the sum of days covered by medication over the designated measurement period.
-A common threshold for adequate adherence is if the patient consumed at least 80 per cent of the medication supplied.
+A common threshold for adequate adherence is if the patient consumed at least 80% of the medication supplied.

-“Being able to identify sub-optimal medication adherence early and accurately will help medical teams, including doctors, pharmacists and diabetes care nurses identify patients at risk for treatment failure and provide early interventions,” said Hui Rei.
+&gt; “Being able to identify sub-optimal medication adherence early and accurately will help medical teams, including doctors, pharmacists and diabetes care nurses identify patients at risk for treatment failure and provide early interventions,” said Hui Rei.

 “Currently, there is no standardised approach to calculate and report PDC,” she added.